HannahJohns/rankinPlot/README.md

 * Grotta Bars

-A "Grotta Bar" is a stacked proportional bar chart, rotated to be horizontal, with lines connecting the two groups.
+A Grotta bar chart is a common data visualisation tool in stroke research, and is in essence a horizontally stacked proportional bar chart showing the distribution of ordinal outcome data (typically the modified Rankin Scale) across groups, with lines drawn connecting categories across groups.
-It is how primary outcome data is often represented in stroke research.